A. S. A. Sami: Felicitation

-During M. Karunanidhi's Cinema Golden Jubilee celebrations held at Marina Beach, Chennai, he was honoured by Karunanidhi who has become Chief Minister of Tamil Nadu State by then.
+During M. Karunanidhi's Cinema Golden Jubilee celebrations held at Marina Beach, Chennai, he was honoured by Karunanidhi who had by then become the Chief Minister of Tamil Nadu.
 On the occasion, Karunanidhi said Samy was his teacher in script writing.

-A. S. A. Samy was appointed Principal of the Script and Direction Department in the Tamil Nadu Cinema TrainingCollege.
+A. S. A. Samy was appointed Principal of the Script and Direction Department in the Tamil Nadu Cinema Training College.
 When Samy was suffering from paralysis, Karunanithi arranged a payment of ₹100,000 to be paid from the Murasoli Trust.